AprilRobotics/apriltag/README.md

 shared library in /usr/local/lib.
 It also installs a pkg-config script into /usr/local/lib/pkgconfig.
 Be aware that there are some larger tag families which may take a long time to build.
 If you do not want to use these tag families then you can speed up the installation by deleting the files tagCircle49h12.c, tagCircle49h12.h, tagCustom48h12.c, tagCustom48h12.h, tagStandard52h13.c, and tagStandard52h13.h before installing.

+If you have CMake installed or it is not difficult to install, then do:

+    $ cmake .
+    $ sudo make install

+Otherwise, we have a handwritten makefile you can use (be warned it will do slightly different things):

     $ make
     $ sudo make install

 To install to a different directory than /usr/local:

     $ PREFIX=/some/path sudo make install